hawkinsw/medava/README.md

 ## Java is *Not* JavaScript

 To start, let's be very, very clear: Java is *not at all* related to JavaScript.
 JavaScript is a language that is specified through a group in the EU formerly known through the acronym ECMA which stood for European Computer Manufacturers Association.
-In 1994 the organization dropped its primary focus on Europe and became an international body.
+In 1994, the organization dropped its primary focus on Europe and became an international body.
 It became officially known as Ecma, which is *not* an acronym (in the same way that [KFC and Kentucky Fried Chicken may or may not be the same thing](https://www.snopes.com/fact-check/kfc-and-fried/)).
 The group's charter is to standardize information and computer systems.
 (This information is derived from the [Ecma website](https://www.ecma-international.org/about-ecma/history/)) As such, it is more accurate to refer to JavaScript as [ECMAScript](https://tc39.es/ecma262/).

 The original developer of JavaScript (Brandon Eich) was working for Netscape when he created the language and he is quick to remind everyone that the name JavaScript was just a ["marketing scam"](https://www.youtube.com/watch?v=WqMbzVWIAjY).
 The original code name for the language was Mocha and the second name was LiveScript (yes, I wrote code in LiveScript!).
 Brendan recalls that the goal for "Marc (Andreeson, founder of Netscape) and Bill (Joy, one of the founders of Sun Microsystems and original developer of Vi) was to make [JavaScript] the sidekick language to Java" [ref](https://www.youtube.com/watch?v=WqMbzVWIAjY).

 In other words, beyond marketing and hype, Java and ECMAScript, nee JavaScript, have nothing to do with one another and are completely independent languages.

 ## Prerequisites:

 First things first: Clone this repository to your development machine!
 You are all experts at this by now, I am sure, but there are great resources online for learning/using `git` if you want to dig deeper: [Resource](https://git-scm.com/download/mac), [Resource](https://gitforwindows.org/), [Resource](https://git-scm.com/docs/gittutorial).

 Next, you will need a Java SDK and Maven to complete this assignment.
-I *highly* recommend that you use VS Code (whether you are on Windows, macOS or Linux).
+I _highly_ recommend that you use VS Code (whether you are on Windows, macOS or Linux).
 There are instructions for configuring the IDE on those platforms [online](https://code.visualstudio.com/docs/java/java-build).
 If you choose not to use VS Code, there is plenty of documentation for configuring [your](https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html) [environment](https://maven.apache.org/install.html) [online](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html).

 A system development kit (SDK) contains the pieces that you need to develop in a particular toolchain, in this case Java.
 The Java SDK is known as the Java Development Kit (the JDK).
-The JDK gives you the ability to *write* and *compile* Java code.
-However, it does *not* give you the ability to *execute* Java code.
-The tool(s) that execute Java programs are known as Java Runtime Environments (JREs).
+The JDK gives you the ability to _write_ and _compile_ Java code.
+However, it does _not_ give you the ability to _execute_ Java code.
+The tool(s) needed to execute Java programs are part of toolkits known as Java Runtime Environments (JREs).
 Those tools are "sold separately", as they say.
 What do you think might be the reason why those two groups of tools would be distributed separately?

 Away we go!

 ## The Situation

 In this mini assignment we are going to write an application that simulates a supply chain.
 We will build the application first to transport medicines between their manufacturer and hospitals and then slowly expand it (through generalization) to support simulations of different types of supply chains.
-The entire application is started and controlled by a `main` function (it's technically a method and we will return to the distinction between methods and functions below) in the `SupplyChain.java` file in `src` directory.
-Like C and C++ programs, all Java applications start with a so-called `main` function.
-Like the main functions in C and C++ programs, the `main` function in Java also has to have a very particular signature:
+The entire application is started and controlled by a `main` function (it's technically a method and we will return to the distinction between methods and functions below) in the `SupplyChain.java` file in the `src` directory.
+Like C and C++ programs, all Java applications start with a so-called `main`.
+Like the main functions in C and C++ programs, the `main` "function" in Java also has to have a very particular signature:

 ```Java